Prime meridian

-A prime meridian is an arbitrary meridian (a line of longitude) in a geographic coordinate system at which longitude is defined to be 0°.
-Together, a prime meridian and its anti-meridian (the 180th meridian in a 360°-system) form a great circle.
-This great circle divides a spheroid, like Earth, into two hemispheres: the Eastern Hemisphere and the Western Hemisphere (for an east-west notational system).
+A prime meridian is an arbitrarily chosen meridian (a line of longitude) in a geographic coordinate system at which longitude is defined to be 0°.
+On a spheroid, a prime meridian and its anti-meridian (the 180th meridian in a 360°-system) form a great ellipse.
+This divides the body (e.g. Earth) into two hemispheres: the Eastern Hemisphere and the Western Hemisphere (for an east-west notational system).
 For Earth's prime meridian, various conventions have been used or advocated in different regions throughout history.
 Earth's current international standard prime meridian is the IERS Reference Meridian.
 It is derived, but differs slightly, from the Greenwich Meridian, the previous standard.

-A prime meridian for a planetary body not tidally locked (or at least not in synchronous rotation) is entirely arbitrary, unlike an equator, which is determined by the axis of rotation.
-However, for celestial objects that are tidally locked (more specifically, synchronous), their prime meridians are determined by the face always inward of the orbit (a planet facing its star, or a moon facing its planet), just as equators are determined by rotation.

 Longitudes for the Earth and Moon are measured from their prime meridian (at 0°) to 180° east and west.
 For all other Solar System bodies, longitude is measured from 0° (their prime meridian) to 360°.
 West longitudes are used if the rotation of the body is prograde (or 'direct', like Earth), meaning that its direction of rotation is the same as that of its orbit.
 East longitudes are used if the rotation is retrograde.

 History

 The notion of longitude for Greeks was developed by the Greek Eratosthenes (c.
 276 – 195 BCE) in Alexandria, and Hipparchus (c.
 190 – 120 BCE) in Rhodes, and applied to a large number of cities by the geographer Strabo (64/63 BCE – c.
 24 CE).
-But it was Ptolemy (c.
-90 – 168 CE) who first used a consistent meridian for a world map in his Geographia.
+Ptolemy (c.
+90 – 168 CE) was the first geographer to use a consistent meridian for a world map, in his Geographia.

-Ptolemy used as his basis the "Fortunate Isles", a group of islands in the Atlantic, which are usually associated with the Canary Islands (13° to 18°W), although his maps correspond more closely to the Cape Verde islands (22° to 25° W).
-The main point is to be comfortably west of the western tip of Africa (17.5° W) as negative numbers were not yet in use.
-His prime meridian corresponds to 18° 40' west of Winchester (about 20°W) today.
+Ptolemy used as his basis the "Fortunate Isles", a group of islands in the Atlantic, which are usually associated with the Canary Islands (13°W to 18°W), although his maps correspond more closely to the Cape Verde islands (22°W to 25°W).
+The main point is to be comfortably west of the western tip of Africa (17°30′W) as negative numbers were not yet in use.
+His prime meridian corresponds to 18°40′ west of Winchester (about 20°W) today.
 At that time the chief method of determining longitude was by using the reported times of lunar eclipses in different countries.

 One of the earliest known descriptions of standard time in India appeared in the 4th century CE astronomical treatise Surya Siddhanta.
-Postulating a spherical earth, the book described the thousands years old customs of the prime meridian, or zero longitude, as passing through Avanti, the ancient name for the historic city of Ujjain, and Rohitaka, the ancient name for Rohtak (28°54′N 76°38′E), a city near the Kurukshetra.
+Postulating a spherical Earth, the book described the thousands years old customs of the prime meridian, or zero longitude, as passing through Avanti, the ancient name for the historic city of Ujjain, and Rohitaka, the ancient name for Rohtak (28°54′N 76°38′E), a city near the Kurukshetra.